Contact: Sharon Danna

 Adult to Youth Ratio: 1:5 Adult supervision required.

-Accommodations: Groups are housed in a school gymnasium with showers or at a local church.
+Accommodations: Groups are usually housed in area churches and use the school system showers.
+Large groups (40-60+) use a school gymnasium with showers.
 Group brings own sleeping bags.
 Church services are available at sponsoring churches.

 Project Hospitality is an interfaith effort to feed the hungry, shelter the homeless and care for people with HIV/AIDS.
 Faith in Action is the educational mission program of Project Hospitality.